mathisonian/datasets-cats/README.md

 # datasets-cats
-A dataset of about cats.
+A dataset about cats.
 Contains info on sex (M/F), body weight (kg), and heart weight (g) for 144 cats.

 ## installation